 West Virginia author Jayne Anne Phillips, who has received acclaim for her novel “Quiet Dell” and other works, will speak on the Fairmont State University campus on Thursday, Sept.
 11.

-The event will take place from 12:30 to 1:30 p.m. in the Falcon Center third floor conference rooms.
+The event, sponsored by the Office of Student Activities, will take place from 7 to 9 p.m.
+Thursday, Sept.
+11, in the Falcon Center third floor conference rooms.
 Admission is free and open to the public.
-Refreshments will be provided.

 Fairmont State University will host the inaugural West Fork New Music Festival on campus on Friday and Saturday, Sept.
 12 and Sept.
 13. Guest composers and performers from West Virginia, Ohio, Virginia and Pennsylvania will attend.